lihanli/chrome-text-only-zoom/bower_components/gritter/README.markdown

 ## Change Log

+### Changes in 1.8.0 (October 22, 2013)

+* New option: `addPosition` - Ability to specify whether new notifications are added to the 'top' or to the 'bottom'.

 ### Changes in 1.7.6 (June 17, 2013)

 * Added options to always show the close button (hover_state = 'no'), and to customize the close button html (close_button = 'some html'. - Jason Feriante